Axnjr/Blazze.js/README.md

 # Blazze.js
-### A light-weight express framework to write typesafe API's with zero configuration, no boiler-plate blazzingly fast.
+### A light-weight express framework to write typesafe API's with zero configuration, no boiler-plate blazingly fast.
 ## Comming Soon